KK

 No activity against Staphylococcus aureus

-Marginal activity against S. pneumoniae
+Marginal activity against Strep. pneumoniae

 Poor gram-positive activity limits use